hokonohara/tractusx-sdk/README.md

 # Tractus-X Software Development KIT

-Eclipse Tractus-X Software Development KIT - The Dataspace &amp; Industry Foundation Middleware
+Eclipse Tractus-X Software Development KIT - The Dataspace &amp; Industry Foundation Libraries

 A modular facade with generic microservices that allows you to "provide" and "consume" data from Catena-X with simplified APIs and methods.

 It aims to provide a reference implementation for the various interactions between applications and services like the EDC, Digital Twin Registry and Submodel Service.
-Is the literal tool box you need to provide data and consume data, how you orchestrate it is then up to you and your use case.
+Is the literal "tool box" you need to provide data and consume data, how you orchestrate it is then up to you and your use case.

 This SDK will manage automatically the version updates from the EDC and the Digital Twin Registry, providing a "smart REST API middleware" that will be maintained by the community.